Superman: The Dark Side

-Superman: The Dark Side is the title of three-issue comic book limited series.
-It was published in 1998 by DC Comics as an Elseworlds title, an imprint for stories which deviate from the established continuity.
-The story reinterprets the Superman story, imagining what would have happened had he landed on Apokolips instead of Earth.
+Superman: The Dark Side is a three-issue comic book limited series published in 1998 by DC Comics as an Elseworlds title, an imprint for stories which deviate from the established continuity.
+The story reinterprets the origin of Superman, imagining what would have happened had he landed on Apokolips instead of Earth.

 Publication history

 Superman: The Dark Side was originally published as a standard format comic book from August to October 1998.
 It was subsequently republished in a trade paperback edition in 1999 (ISBN 1563895269).
 The series was written by John Francis Moore with pencils by Kieron Dwyer and inks by Hilary Barta.

 Plot

-Kal-El's rocket is diverted from Earth to Apokolips, and Superman is raised by Darkseid.
+Kal-El's rocket is diverted from Earth to Apokolips, where he is raised by Darkseid.
 Superman becomes an eager participant in the destruction of New Genesis and a willing disciple of Darkseid.
-Ultimately, he discovers his true origin and leads the New Gods into battle against Darkseid, freeing Apokolips.
+Superman later discovers his true origin and leads the New Gods into battle against Darkseid, freeing Apokolips.

-In this series, he wears black and red armor similar to that of Darkseid's son Orion.
-This armor has a unique Superman logo on it.
-It is two thunder bolt-shaped S's that form another thunder bolt-shaped S (reminiscent of the logo of the Schutzstaffel aka the SS).
+In this series, Superman wears black and red armor similar to that of Darkseid's son Orion.
+This armor has a unique Superman logo on it, consisting of two thunderbolt-shaped S's.